mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Actions like these have been by far the fastest way to identify existing bugs.
 Just by knowing it is not happening in a given kernel version, means that we only need to backport certain fix to a downstream kernel (in case of ```RHEL```)  or that the fix will be released soon upstream in case of using the ```linux-next``` kernel.

-There is some extra work to identify which commit or set of commits are needed to solve the problem, like using ```git bisect```, exploring the repo logs, and some other manual tasks.
-However the software and hardware vendors should normally take care of that.
+There is some extra work to identify which commit or set of commits are needed to solve the problem.
+To start with, one could list the commits between the problematic and the fixed kernel:

+{% highlight shell %}
+$ git log --oneline v5.6-rc2..v5.6-rc3 net/ include/net/
+3dc55dba6723 Merge git://git.kernel.org/pub/scm/linux/kernel/git/netdev/net
+3a20773beeee net: netlink: cap max groups which will be considered in netlink_bind() 98bda63e20da net: disable BRIDGE_NETFILTER by default 16a556eeb7ed openvswitch: Distribute switch variables for initialization 46d30cb1045c net: ip6_gre: Distribute switch variables for initialization 161d179261f9 net: core: Distribute switch variables for initialization 41f57cfde186 Merge git://git.kernel.org/pub/scm/linux/kernel/git/bpf/bpf 303d0403b8c2 udp: rehash on disconnect
+06f5201c6392 net/tls: Fix to avoid gettig invalid tls record 33c4acbe2f4e bridge: br_stp: Use built-in RCU list checking ...
+{% endhighlight %}

+Git also provides __git bisect__ which helps in pinpointing the culprit out of those commits by testing good and bad versions.
+Nevertheless the software and hardware vendors would normally take care of the search at this level.
 Once the commit or commits needed are known I can get in which branch was applied in the downstream tree:

 {% highlight shell %}
   $ git branch --contains cc2af34db9a5b5222eefdc25fd1265e305df9f2e
   * (HEAD detached at kernel-3.10.0-1122.el7)
 {% endhighlight %}

 ### 4. Performance metrics

-Dealing with a performance issue with a broad description like _low troughput..._, normally would involve also checking the output of performance and metrics monitoring tools, looking for stats like RX/TX packet counts and sizes in each interface involved, error counts and in general what counters are moving network wise to understand if they are or not part of the problem.
+Dealing with a performance issue with a broad description, normally would involve also checking the output of performance and metrics monitoring tools, looking for stats like RX/TX packet counts and sizes in each interface involved, error counts and in general what counters are moving network wise to understand if they are or not part of the problem.

-There are hundreds of command line tools to chose here but for the sake of simplicity I will focus on the readings of ```ethtool``` and ```sar``` (the later because is the most widespread accross systems).
-It is normal to find environments with proper performance tooling like stacks combining ```collectd```, ```prometheus```, ```grafana```, ```ganglia```, or any ```rrdtool``` based plotter.
-One interesting tool is also ```pcp``` (performance co-pilot [^5]).
+There are hundreds of command line tools to chose here but for the sake of simplicity I will focus on the readings of __ethtool__ and __sar__ (the later because is the most widespread accross systems).
+It is normal to find environments with proper performance tooling like stacks combining __collectd__, __prometheus__, __grafana__, __ganglia__, or any __rrdtool__ derivative.
+One interesting tool to consider is __pcp__ (performance co-pilot [^5]).
 It does not really matter which tool to use as long as one can get the metrics that is after (for a comprehensive list of Linux command line tools check out the mind blowing work of Brendan Gregg [^6][^7]).

 ### 5. Tracing

 Once we have identified that a bottleneck resides in certain userland process or kernel thread, what happens next?
 Understanding what that task is doing is a fair next step which will reveal which part of the code is generating the noise.

 For that more tools come handy: **perf** is probably one I used the most in this cases.
-Also facilities like dynamic kernel tracing or ```ftrace```, either through scripting directly or through **trace-cmd** command line tool.
+Also facilities like dynamic kernel tracing or **ftrace**, either through scripting directly or through **trace-cmd** command line tool.

-Lastly, I must mention ```eBPF``` (extended Barkley Packet Filter, originially named after BSD's BPF, however radically different) which is remarkably valuable and versatile kernel facility that was created for tracing purposes, but quickly became a swiss-army knife within the kernel that allows the user to create his own code and run it in a JIT compiler in kernel land.
+Lastly, I must mention **eBPF** (extended Barkley Packet Filter, originially named after BSD's BPF, however radically different) which is remarkably valuable and versatile kernel facility that was created for tracing purposes, but quickly became a swiss-army knife within the kernel that allows the user to create his own code and run it in a JIT compiler in kernel land.
 Scary?
 Of course.

 ## OpenStack Network Architecture